Why Is My Commercial Roof Leaking? 5 Common Causes of Commercial Roof Leaks

 - Look for More Problem Areas – Hopefully, your leak is only limited to one area, but chances are there are other leaks in your building.
 Look around your facility for more problem areas.

-- Call a Commercial Roofing Contractor – After you maintain the situation…you have to get that leak fixed!
+- Call a Commercial Roofing Contractor – After you maintain the situation…you have to fix that leak!
 Reach out to area contractors to have them assess your roof and provide a project quote.

 - Call Your Insurance Agent – If your facility has received internal or roof damage, make sure you let your insurance agent know.